shouvikrc/pantheonplus-hostmass-correction-reconstruction/README.md

 ```

 The redshift is therefore the cosmic-microwave-background-frame column `zCMB`,
 including the lower bound at 0.01.
-Raising the upper boundary to 0.151 would
-give 715 rather than 713 rows and does not reproduce the published count.

 For all 713 selected rows, the script fits `biasCor_m_b` as a function of the
 SALT color parameter `c` separately below and above the host-mass step at